CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 ### Checking objects

 In our test, `parseQueryString` returns a reference to an empty object.
 So `currentOutput` is assigned this reference.
-And `targetOutput` is assigned a reference to a **different object**.
+But `targetOutput` is assigned a reference to a **different object**.

 If we perform the check with the `toBe` matcher we get a message back from Jest: